microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 The client issuing the undo computes it based on the set of changes it knows about.
-The receiving peers can then check whether there were concurrent changes sequenced before the original edit that the issuer did not take into account.
+The receiving peers can then check whether there were additional concurrent changes sequenced before the original edit that the issuer did not take into account.
 If so, then the undo is rejected, forcing the issuer to send it again.
 If not, then this case did not materialize and the changeset sent by the issuer can be used in further computation.